mt-akar/Quadrillion/README.md

 ## My Little Quadrillion

-My little quadrillion is a digital version of the quadrillion game with some changes.
-The game is intended to be term project of CS 319 course.
+My little quadrillion is a digital version of the quadrillion game with awsome additions.

 ### Additional features